korydraughn/irods_docs/docs/developers/library_examples.md

     // Use this for C APIs.
     auto* pointer = static_cast<RcComm*>(conn);

-    // Because connections can be released from the pool, it makes sense to provide an
-    // operation for checking if the connection proxy still manages a valid connection.
+    // You can also check if the connection manages a connection.
-    // Connection objects are now convertible to bool. if (conn) {
+    // This only checks whether the underlying RcComm pointer points to an object. if (conn) {
         // Do something with the connection ...
     }